It is becoming less and less of a rarity for scientists to say "oops, I guess we did not understand that as well as we thought we did".

 Commenting on an article written in the journal Nature, an article at the website "Space" quotes Nature as follows:

 A massive star a million times brighter than our sun exploded way too early in its life, suggesting scientists don't understand stellar evolution as well as they thought.(Space).
-That means an article here at Dredd Blog, expressing optimism about the time our star will to grant us before it becomes hell fire and brimstone, may have to become extinct too.
+That means an article here at Dredd Blog, expressing optimism about the time our star will grant to us before it becomes hell fire and brimstone, may have to become extinct too.

 "This might mean that we are fundamentally wrong about the evolution of massive stars, and that theories need revising," said Avishay Gal-Yam of the Weizmann Institute of Science in Rehovot, Israel.